 This Communication contains the names of individuals, as well as complaints against a consistory and classis in our federation.
 In order to protect the parties involved, the Convening Consistory and the Stated Clerk agreed not to publish the Communication in the agenda which is a public document.
 It will be sent to the Advisory Committee to which it is assigned, as well as to any delegate who requests it by e-mail from the Stated Clerk.
+It will automatically be included in the packet sent to any delegate who requests the Personal Appeals (see page 99, above).

-Committee for Ecumenical Relations and Church Unity Report to Synod Nyack 2012
+Committee for Ecumenical Relations and Church Unity

+Report to Synod Nyack 2012